dalenewman/Cfg-NET/README.md

 ##About the Code:
 Cfg.Net is over-engineered to keep it independent.
 It has built in `XML` and `JSON` default parsers.
 You can inject your own parser if you want.
 Examples using `XDocument` and `JSON.NET` are in the test app.
-Cfg-NET is is a portable class library targeting:
+Cfg-NET is a portable class library targeting:

 * .NET 4